BUILT ON TRADITION. MADE FOR MEMORIES. #FRANKENMUTH

 10. Check Out Other Unique Shops

 Frankenmuth is known for its serious shopping.
 Not only can you explore an excellent outdoor mall and the largest Christmas Store in the world – you can also go back to a time of plentiful mom and pop shops.
 Places like the Frankenmuth Cheese Haus (which has tons of cheese) and the Frankenmuth Clock Company (which has tons of cuckoo clocks) truly define its character.
-Not all stores are tongue in cheek – places like Frankenmuth Woolen Mill and Zeilinger Wool offer high-quality quilt comforters and offer tours of their historic working mills.
+Not all stores are tongue in cheek – places like Frankenmuth Woolen Mill offer high-quality quilt comforters and offer tours of their historic working mill.

 What are your favorite things to do in Frankenmuth?
 Let us know on Facebook, Twitter, and on Instagram with #SeeFrankenmuth.